pdziuk/ZXpico/README.md

 ### Theory Of Operation

-NOT(/IORQ) AND /M1) are combined to ENBL via an AND gate and INV gate.
+NOT(/IORQ) AND /M1 are combined to ENBL via an AND gate and NOT gate.
 A0-A7 and D0-D7 are multiplexed to the same GPIOs.
 D0-D7 direction is controlled by GPIO.

 ### GPIO Mapping